t: 07739 847964

 People living with sight loss in west Norfolk are being given the chance to learn about the historical architecture of King’s Lynn with a series of guided walks led by one of the Town Guides.

-The walks will explore how King’s Lynn’s unique 12th century development and prosperous Hanseatic trading links gave rise to its medieval market places, guildhalls and churches.
+The walks, organised by Norfolk’s sight loss charity Vision Norfolk, will explore how King’s Lynn’s unique 12th century development and prosperous Hanseatic trading links gave rise to its medieval market places, guildhalls and churches.

 The walks will include the opportunity to touch and feel parts of the buildings to learn more about their origins and history.